 Have you ever thought of the importance of voice over directing?
-Despite employing seasoned voice actors who should know what they’re doing, voice actors can’t read minds.
+Despite employing seasoned voice actors like those on Voice123 (who tend to know what they’re doing), voice actors can’t read minds – and no: we’re not being snarky.
+We’ve had numerous conversations with our voice actors and it’s one of their biggest frustrations.
+They don’t feel they get properly briefed by their clients.
 Getting them to deliver the best read for your project invariably depends on your guidance.
 Here’s how to be a winner at directing them!

 Consider this: When we watch ballet, it’s easy to watch the ballerinas fly in the air with graceful movements and perfect postures.
-But how often do we pay attention to the ballerinos – their male counterparts – holding them up?
+But how often do we pay attention to the ballerinos – their male counterparts – holding them up, or tossing them into the air?

 With voice overs, directing is often equally overlooked.
 Yet it plays an crucial part in successful voice overs.